git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 The other thing to mention is that in order for `chsh -s` to work  you typically need to have it added to [`/etc/shells`](https://bash.cyberciti.biz/guide//etc/shells).

-## Shell languages {#shell-languages}

-Each shell interpreter has its own language features.
-Like with shells themselves, many will resemble the [POSIX shell language](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_01).

-You will sometimes see this in `.sh` files, which at their header,

-ZSH and Bash should be able to understand POSIX shell script you write.